Sterilization law in the United States: Department of Veterans Affairs

-The Veterans Health Administration or V.A. permits the sterilization of a patient, who is unable to give informed consent, if the guardian of the patient gives consent to the procedure; a witness, not associated with the V.A., witnesses the guardian signing the consent form; a healthcare committee completes a finding on the need for the procedure; and the Director of the facility approves of the procedure.
+The Veterans Health Administration (VA) permits the sterilization of a patient, who is unable to give informed consent, if the guardian of the patient gives consent to the procedure; a witness, not associated with the VA witnesses the guardian signing the consent form; a healthcare committee completes a finding on the need for the procedure; and the director of the facility approves of the procedure.

 Federally Assisted Family Planning Projects

-The Office of the Assistant Secretary for Health, Health Resources and Services Administration, National Institutes of Health, Centers for Disease Control, Alcohol, Drug Abuse and Mental Health Administration and all of their constituent agencies are only authorized to perform a sterilization on a patient if the individual is at least 21 years old, mentally competent, gave informed consent to the procedure, and at least 30 days but not more than 180 days passed since the individual gave consent to the procedure.
+The Office of the Assistant Secretary for Health, Health Resources and Services Administration, National Institutes of Health, Centers for Disease Control and Prevention, Alcohol, Drug Abuse and Mental Health Administration, and all of their constituent agencies are authorized to perform a sterilization on a patient only if the individual is at least 21 years old, mentally competent, gave informed consent to the procedure, and at least 30 days but not more than 180 days passed since the individual gave consent to the procedure.
 "Programs or projects to which this subpart applies shall not perform or arrange for the performance of a sterilization of any mentally incompetent individual or institutionalized individual."

 Indian Health Service

 Indian Health Service (IHS) is an operating division within the United States Department of Health and Human Services.
 The IHS offers sterilization as a method of family planning.
-Tubal ligation and vasectomy are the only procedures which may be performed for the primary purpose of sterilization.
-The IHS requires for the patient to give informed consent to the operation, be at least 21 years of age, and not be institutionalized in a correctional or mental health facility.
+Tubal ligation and vasectomy are the only procedures that may be performed for the primary purpose of sterilization.
+The IHS requires the patient to give informed consent to the operation, be at least 21 years of age, and not be institutionalized in a correctional or mental health facility.

 Medicaid Services

-A state plan must provide that a Medicaid agency will pay for the sterilization procedure if the individual is at least 21 years old, mentally competent, voluntarily gave informed consent to the procedure, and must be done for a purpose other than for "rendering the individual permanently incapable of reproducing."
+A state plan must provide that a Medicaid agency will pay for the sterilization procedure if the individual is at least 21 years old, mentally competent, voluntarily gave informed consent to the procedure, and the procedure must be done for a purpose other than for "rendering the individual permanently incapable of reproducing."
 Medicaid will not pay "for the sterilization of a mentally incompetent or institutionalized individual."